-When dealing with on-premises infrastructures, data sovereignty is clear cut.
+When organizations are dealing with on-premises infrastructures, data sovereignty is clear cut.
 However, storing and processing data in the cloud is more complex.
 Since the 2020 Schrems II ruling that invalidated the EU-U.S. Privacy Shield, organizations have been grappling with whether they can legally and safely transfer personal data under the GDPR outside the EU.
 IDC research shows data sovereignty becoming a leading trust and compliance concern for organizations when shaping their cloud strategies.
-Ranked nineth in IDC's 2021 European security survey, data sovereignty jumped six spots in 2022, coming in third behind privacy compliance and data security (see Figure 2).
+Ranked ninth in IDC's 2021 European Security Survey, data sovereignty jumped six spots in the 2022 survey, coming in third behind privacy/GDPR compliance and data security (see Figure 2).

-Figure 2: Trust Concerns Impacting Cloud Strategy
+FIGURE 2: Trust Concerns Impacting Cloud Strategy